clairefuzzyelephant/clarity-eats/src/blog/koreaDay1.md

     />
 </div>

-Although the first day wasn't extremely eventful, the food had already blown my mind not just because of how good it was but how cheap it was too.
+Although the first day wasn't extremely eventful, the food had already blown my mind, not just because of how good it was but how cheap it was too.
 Despite the chaotic morning, this trip to Korea was off to a good start. ☆